Proudly Serving the Local Community

 The late Alderman Norm Matesich played a key role in establishing the Club, with his family still actively involved to this day.

-As well as providing essential lifesaving services for the community, Tacking Point SLSC also operates a recently renovated licensed bar on Fridays 4-7pm (TBC) and Sundays 3-7pm, with the venue available to hire for functions and parties throughout the year.
+As well as providing essential lifesaving services for the community, Tacking Point SLSC also operates a recently renovated licensed bar on Sundays 3-6pm, with the venue available to hire for functions and parties throughout the year.